Addiction and Genetics: What's the connection?

 Written by Edmund Murphy on 04 November 2021

-Medically reviewed by Hailey Shafir on 23 September 2024
+Medically reviewed by Hailey Okamoto on 08 January 2026

-Addiction is a chronic, relapsing disease that involves abnormal reward circuits in the brain which make it much more difficult for a person to control or stop using drugs or alcohol.
+Addiction is a chronic, relapsing disease that involves abnormal reward circuits in the brain, driving substance use even with severe negative consequences.
 Like most diseases, addiction is caused by a combination of inherited (or genetic) and environmental (or social) factors.
 However, recent studies have found that genetic risks can make a person much more likely to develop a drug or alcohol addiction than previously believed.

 Key takeaways: